yanickrochon/foo-auth/apps/next-example/README.md

-# Foo Auth Next.js Examples
+# Foo Auth for Next.js Example

 This example showcases using the authentication module inside a Next application.

-For a fully working demo, go to the workspace's root, and run:
+## Usage

+At the workspace's root :

 ```
 $ pnpm dev